Shock at Milton Keynes Station: 14-Year-Old Girl Sexually Assaulted in Early Hours

 • Anonymous Tip: Crimestoppers on 0800 555 111

 “We take all reports of sexual offences extremely seriously.
-Our goal is to bring those responsible to justice and support the victims every step of the way,” the spokesperson added.
+Our goal is to bring those responsible to justice and support the victims every step of the way,” confirmed the BTP spokesperson.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.